Danelo Cavalcante changes appearance as escaped convict is spotted again

 Danelo Cavalcante update: Killer changes appearance as escaped convict is spotted again

-Follow the very latest on the manhunt for the convicted killer who escaped from Chester County Prison in Pennsylvania a week ago
+Follow the very latest on the manhunt for the convicted murderer who escaped from Chester County Prison in Pennsylvania over a week ago

 Daniel Cavalcante escape video

-The manhunt for convicted killer Danelo Cavalcante continues, with details beginning to emerge about how he managed to escape from prison in Pennsylvania.
+The manhunt for convicted killer Danelo Cavalcante continues, with details beginning to emerge about how he managed to escape from Chester County Prison in Pennsylvania.

-Cavalcante was spotted twice in the search area near the prison on 8 September, according to police.
-He was spotted again late on 9 September.
+Cavalcante, 34, was spotted twice in the search area near the prison on Friday, according to police.
+He was seen again late on Saturday.

-Cavalcante, 34, escaped from Chester County Prison days after he was sentenced to life without parole for stabbing his ex-girlfriend Deborah Brandao, 33, to death.
+The convict escaped from the facility days after he was sentenced to life without parole for stabbing his ex-girlfriend Deborah Brandao, 33, to death.
 He is also wanted for a 2017 murder in Brazil.

 Video of the escape shows Cavalcante crawling up a wall at the prison.